The Top 10 Tableau "Asking for a Friend" Questions

 A .twb file is a Tableau workbook that does not contain data.
-It's basically an empty shell or template that won't open at all, or if it does, opens up as an empty Tableau workbook, showing the user nothing.
-You can send a data extract file (e.g. Excel file) along with the .twb, but that is a hassle for the user, especially if they are unfamiliar with how to connect data in Tableau.
+It's basically an empty shell or template that won't open at all, or if it does, it does so as an empty Tableau workbook, showing the user nothing.
+You can send a data extract file along with the .twb, but that is a hassle for the user, especially if they are unfamiliar with how to connect data in Tableau.

 Don't send a .twb unless your user is expecting it and knows how to connect to the data source.
 Instead, package your workbook with a data extract and send a .twbx file (Tableau workbook with data extract).

 3. Now that I know the difference between a .twb and a .twbx, what is a Tableau Data Extract (TDE) and how do I get it?

 A Tableau Data Extract (TDE) is simply that--the data extracted from your data source that is packaged with your .twb.
 In other words, ".twb + data extract = .twbx".
 This is the preferred format for sending Tableau workbooks.
 Don't frustrate your recipients by sending a .twb instead.
 To understand completely the concept of Tableau Data Extracts, read this detailed blogpost.
 If you are in a hurry and just need to know how to save your workbook as a .twbx, go to the Data Source tab at the bottom of your workbook, choose Extract under Connection in the top right corner of the Data Source screen > Edit > Save.
 Then once you save your workbook, your data extract will be included.
 If you don't want to save all of the data and would rather limit the amount of data saved in the extract, refer to these instructions.
 Another easy way to save an extract from the very beginning is choose the Extract option in the Data Source Connection area.